alsiesta/videoflix-bknd/readme.md

 ## Overview

 Videoflix is a backend service for a video streaming platform.
-This project is built using Django and provides various features such as user registration, password reset, video management, and more.
+This project is built using Django and it provides various features such as user registration, password reset, video management, and more.

-## Usage

 ## Features